Kaljurand/K6nele/docs/android_wear/README.md

 ### Global settings

-    # Look at settings
-    adb shell am start -a android.settings.SETTINGS

-    # The standard Android voice input settings are not present on Wear.
-    # Expected result: Activity not started, unable to resolve Intent.
-    adb shell am start -a android.settings.VOICE_INPUT_SETTINGS

-The menu `Settings -> Personalization -> Customize hardware buttons` lets you define an app to be launched (e.g. Kõnele) when pressing a hardware button.
+The menu `Settings -> Personalization -> Customize hardware buttons` lets you define an app (e.g. Kõnele) to be launched when a hardware button is pressed.

 ### Kõnele UI configuration